aparande/DFT-Speaker-Identification/README.md

 ## Training
 1. Process the data
-2. Train a K-Nearest Neighbors (KNN) classifier on the feature vectors
+2. Train a K-Nearest Neighbors (KNN) classifier on the feature vectors which uses Cosine Similarity as its distance metric.

 ## Classification
 1. Process the data
-2. Use the KNN classifier (with cosine similarity as a metric) to determine how likely it is that the sample belongs to each speaker.
+2. Use the KNN classifier to determine how likely it is that the sample belongs to each speaker.
 3. If the model's confidence is less than a particular threshold, return unidentified

+# Results
+The classifier does very well at identifying which audio clip a small 1-second clip comes from.
+However, different recordings of the same individual appear to have very different frequency components.
+This makes it difficult for the system to identify who is speaking when given a recording that it was not trained on.
+In other words, without more preprocessing of the signal, this basic model grossly overfits.

+To fix the problem of overfitting, it is likely that the audio recordings need to be preprocessed more to properly extract the true voiceprint of the speaker.